kseniaspasoevich/Frontend-Development-Course/README.md

 This project represents the simple animation of launching a rocket.
 There is a control table, that is blocked or disabled, until you enter the correct password.
 Aftr that, it is necessery to check all checkboxes and set ranges to maximum value, so that launch button also gets enabled.
 After pressing the enabled button, rockets starts to fly.

 # To-Do List
 Simple to-do list, with abbility to add a new task, check it as completed or delete it.
-Also, in this project, local storage has been set, so after refreshing the page, all tasks are remaining saved.
+Also, with the help of local storage, after refreshing the page, all tasks are remaining saved.